aabbtree77/twinpeekz/README.md

 Pointers bring [troubles](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap allocations.
 They also overlap with some other purposes: A mutable function argument qualifier, or a test if the structure field exists after loading a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.
-Pointers are also in the type specifiers, the Go slice semantics, they also decay...
+Pointers are also in the type specifiers, the Go slice semantics, they also decay and make stack entities escape to the heap.

 The tools are OK.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
 The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.
 No luxury with "import pdb; pdb.set_trace()" as with Python's REPL.
 Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful.
 I relied on go-vim and :GoDef with printf, and RenderDoc.